ala0702/OrganizeWithFlask/README.md

 # organizer-flask-web-app

-Organizer Flask Web App is a simple web application for managing your notes and organizing your life.
+Organizer Flask Web App is a simple web application for managing your notes.

 ### Install the dependencies:
 - flask